-With frosty mornings and dark-too-early evenings, it’s the perfect time of year to simmer up a pot of rich, nourishing bone broth.
+With frosty mornings and evenings darkening too early, it’s the perfect time of year to simmer up a pot of rich, nourishing bone broth.
 We love student Colleen Baxter’s recipe.

 Bones (preferably grass-fed/pasture-raised bison or beef marrow bones, or pasture-raised organic chicken bones)